bobbingwide/oik/README.md

 ## Upgrade Notice
 # 3.0.0
-Contains fixes for oik-plugins and WP-a2z.
+Contains fixes and enhancements for oik-plugins and WP-a2z.
 Tested with WordPress 4.5

 # 3.0.0-RC3
 Contains fixes for oik-plugins and WP-a2z.
 Tested with WordPress 4.5-beta4.